carloscastrodev/task-list/README.md

 5. Delete Task
 6. Order Tasks

-it can be accessed online at https://buzzvel-task-list.web.app
+The application can be accessed online at https://john-task-list.web.app

 ## Getting Started